You are listening to the Sean Hannity Radio Show Podcast.

 This is the Sean Hannity Show.

-25 till the top of the hour, 800 941 Sean is our number.
+25 till the top of the hour, 800-941.

 We're continuing with Rick Unger and Jonathan Gillam.

-And I'm looking at what Mueller is doing and how he got appointed, and this is why I think the president is so angry with Jeff Sessions.
+And this is why I think the president is so angry with Jeff Sessions.

-Um Jeff Sessions' recusal paved the way for Comey to manipulate and get the special counsel in.
+Jeff Sessions' recusal paved the way for Comey to manipulate and get the special counsel in.

 Now that the special counsel's in, I always see investigative creep.

-And we've gone from Russia Trump campaign collusion.
+And we've gone from Russia-Trump campaign collusion.

-Now we're into finances, and and it'll go wherever it needs to go until ultimately they end up at the very least with somebody in a perjury trap somehow somewhere.
+Now we're into finances, and it'll go wherever it needs to go until ultimately they end up at the very least with somebody in a perjury trap somehow somewhere.

-What lawyer of hers did he?
+What lawyer of hers did he hire?

-This is to me like me complaining that Trump just hired uh that lawyer for a time.
+This is to me like me complaining that Trump just hired that lawyer for a time.

-Okay, we're gonna investigate.
+Okay, we're going to investigate.

 Go ahead.